Philly Police Fire—but Do Not Name—Cop Who Killed 12-Year-Old Boy

 Outlaw said Tuesday that evidence does show at least one light was turned on before a shot was fired into the unmarked car—though she declined to provide further details.

 Additionally, police have said that they recovered a 9mm semiautomatic handgun at the scene that they claim Siderio was carrying at the time.
-Police sources told the Inquirer that investigators were looking into whether the pre-teen tossed the gun before officers fired the last two shots at him, one of which was fatal.
+Police sources previously told the Inquirer that investigators were looking into whether the pre-teen tossed the gun before police fired the round that killed him.

+Outlaw declined to comment on the specifics of the gun on Tuesday.

 “They have much, much further to go,” he added.